External Advisory Board

 Kerry Wisnosky, MSE ’88

 Kerry Wisnosky is an aerospace engineer / professional with over 30 years’ experience performing and providing leadership in developing space and missile technology for National Security and Civilian customers.
-Kerry currently serves as the Chief Operating Officer and Executive Vice President of Quantum Space, a commercial space company focused on artificial intelligence and machine learning leveraged data products and satellite services.
+Kerry currently serves as the President and Chief Operating Officer of Quantum Space, a commercial space company focused on artificial intelligence and machine learning leveraged data products and satellite services.
 Mr. Wisnosky co-founded and served as COO and CEO of Millennium Engineering and Integration, which specialized in providing space systems, systems engineering, and integration services to clients including the Department of Defense, NASA, and the Department of Homeland Security.
 Millennium was merged with Quantitech and re-branded as Axient, where he currently serves on their Board of Directors.

 Mr. Wisnosky has received his Master of Science in Mechanical Engineering and Applied Mechanics from the University of Pennsylvania, and his Bachelor of Science in Aerospace Engineering from the University of Maryland.